-Encryption changing the representation of data so it can’t be read by an eavesdropper who doesn’t have the encryption key.
+Changing the representation of data so it can’t be read by an eavesdropper who doesn’t have the decryption key.

 Correcting an error that has been detected in some data.
 This can be demonstrated in the Parity trick, where a person is able to flip the changed bit back over so it is correct again (after they have "detected" which bit was incorrect).
 Not all error control schemes are able to correct errors; some are only able to detect them.

 Detecting when an error has occurred in some data, such as a number getting typed incorrectly or a bit getting flipped.
 Some simple examples of this are parity bits or a check digit.